 Every autumn I used to make a roasted applesauce.
 I liked it because it was different.
 My husband says that I am the only one who liked it…. so, I made this classic applesauce instead.
 I will admit that everyone loved it!

 The recipe was adapted from Martha Stewart’s Everyday Food.

-- Peel, core, and slice 4 pounds apples such as McIntosh, Gala, and Braeburn.
+- 4 to 5 pounds apples such as McIntosh, Gala, Empire, and/or Braeburn

 - Reduce heat and simmer until apples are very soft and falling apart, 25-30+ minutes.

 - Refrigerate, up to 5 days, or freeze, up to 2 months.
 Serve sprinkled with cinnamon, if desired.